 The Corporation's operations may be negatively impacted by a cybersecurity incident.
 MEG uses forms of information technology in its operations and such use creates various cybersecurity threats including the possibility of security breaches, operational disruptions and the release of non-public information (such as financial data, supplier and customer information and employee information).
 Although MEG has taken various steps to protect itself against such risks, its efforts may not always be successful, especially because of the rapidly changing nature of such cybersecurity threats.
-Any increase in the number of personnel working remotely in response to the COVID-19 pandemic, may enhance the risks associated with cybersecurity threats.
+Any increase in the number of personnel working remotely may enhance the risks associated with cybersecurity threats.
 In the event of a cybersecurity incident, MEG's operations could be disrupted resulting in potential loss of customers, violation of laws and additional liabilities to the business.